kvmclgi/Pharmacy-DB-POC/README.md

  <br>

 # CONCLUSIONS AND FUTURE SCOPE
-o	Detailed information gathering has to be done.
-Without that the purpose for using the software won’t be satisfied properly.<br>
-o	However, it can give good profits in the long run.<br>
-o	Implementing the software requires change in the business practices.<br>

 o	Efficient organization of all knowledge is the analysis company and easy analysis access and retrieval of information is possible.<br>
 o	In this project we can also include BAR CODE facility using the bar code reader, which will detect the expiry date and the other information about the related medicines.<br>
 o	Company using this software will always be able to plan in future and always be aware of their financial position in the market. <br>